Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`relation`: String.
     A human-readable description of the relationship between the unit and the remote resource, e.g., a "natural language description".

-  - :field:`uri`: String.
+  - :field:`resource-id`: String.
-    A URI of the external resource (which MAY be a resolvable URL).
+    A IRI of the external resource (which MAY be a resolvable URL).

 - :field:`deprecated`: Boolean.
   If :val:`TRUE`, implementations SHOULD not use the unit defined in this Physical Unit Definition.